rromanotero/os_labs/5_Multicore/README.md

   but not on the PI.
 Why?
 No idea.
 Actually I haven't tested it, so you may need to tweak the Makefile a bit.
 - The delays are precise on the PI, but not as much in QEMU (since it's emulated)
 - **The demo is part of the kernel** .
-I was not able to get software interrupts (that's how system calls are made) to play well with the timer interrupts for this demo. it worked well on QEMU but the PI kept faulting and faulting and I need to move on.
-(I'll fix this later)
+I was not able to get software interrupts (that's how system calls are made) to play well with the timer interrupts for this demo. it worked well on QEMU but the PI kept faulting and faulting.